 Another master cat burglar, Luc Bourdon, will be back on the scene of the crime.
 Ten years after the exquisite and lyrical The Memories of Angels, a poetically charged feature made from National Film Board archival footage that introduced us to 1950s and 60s Montreal, this Devil of a man raised hell to give us its follow up.
 This time, La Part du Diable (first showing, Tuesday October 10, 7PM – Cinéma Impérial) explores the swinging 70’s.
 Going far beyond simple recycling, these films are works of Art with a personal signature.

-It is not just Quebec’s film makers who borrow from other material to create new original works.
-As guests of Temps O, the most viciously provocative section of the Festival, Belgian cult duet of Hélène Cattet and Bruno Forzani, with their popping eulogies of Italian genre films of the 60’s and 70’s, are a logical highlights of the fest not to be ignored.
-Having plenty to offer with presentations of their three features, including, Laissez bronzer les cadavres (Let the Corpses Tan), their latest offering, a collection of shorts and also master class.
+It is not just Quebec’s filmmakers who borrow from other material to create new original works.
+As guests of Temps 0, the most viciously provocative section of the Festival, Belgian cult duet of Hélène Cattet and Bruno Forzani, with their popping eulogies of Italian genre films of the 60’s and 70’s, are a logical highlight of the fest not to be ignored.
+Having plenty to offer with presentations of their three features, including, Laissez Bronzer les Cadavres (Let the Corpses Tan), their latest offering, a collection of shorts and also a masterclass.
 It may be a very unique occasion before it becomes more difficult to book them for such events, since their rumbling violent style (pregnant women should think twice before attending) may take them to Hollywood before the end of the decade.

 In the wake of their presentation Cattet and Forzani were offered a Carte blanche and choose to introduce to FNC audience, non-Leone Spaghetti western classics, Faccia a Faccia (1967) and Keoma (1976), both shown in their English versions.
 This adds to a selection paying homage to the western in which another amazing spaghetti Western, Sergio Corbucci’s Il Grande Silenzio (1968) starring Jean-Louis Trintignant and Klaus Kinski, will be shown in its Italian original version with French subs.